kevinkingo/kevinkingo.com/README.md

-# Academic Portfolio - Next.js Template
+# kevinkingo.com

+Source code for [kevinkingo.com](https://kevinkingo.com) - a minimalist academic website built with Next.js.

-A minimalist academic website template.
-Edit one config file to update your entire site.
+**Feel free to fork this repo and use it for your own academic website!** Just edit one config file to update all content.

 ## Features